 - Never move or shift a ladder with a person or equipment on the ladder.

 - Inspect your ladder for any new structural damage to the supports, steps, rungs, and side rails.

 - Look for any bends and any loosened screws, rivets, hinges and bolts.

 - Clean your ladder before storing.

-- But, for smaller RVs and vans, a simple step stool is perfect for DIY projects and maintenance.
+But, for smaller RVs and vans, a simple step stool may be perfect for DIY projects and maintenance.

 Whichever ladder you get for your RV, always practice ladder safety to prevent falls that may lead to injury or even death.